Original March 2006

 Beyond the BAYS bylaw, LUSC sets the following policy:

-b.
-A child playing up in both age and grade level requires a recommendation from the Director of Coaching and concerned Division Directors, and approval of the Co-Presidents.
+- A child playing up in both age and grade level requires a recommendation from the Director of Coaching and concerned Division Directors, and approval of the President.
 In addition, for a child playing up, she must place in the top half of the first team of the higher age group.
 See example 4.

 - Jack was born in July and his parents decided to delay kindergarten for one year.
-Jack is now in 4th grade.
-He can choose to play with his BAYS U11 age group in 5th grade without any further approval.
-However, if Jack wants to play with his 4th grade classmates, he must play on a BAYS U10 Division 3 or 4 team as stipulated by BAYS.
+Jack is now in 4th He can choose to play with his BAYS 5th Grade age group without any further approval.
+However, Jack may equally choose to play with his 4th grade classmates.

-- Bill has been playing with his classmates in his U10 BAYS age group.
+- Bill has been playing with his classmates in his BAYS 4th Grade age group, and is of 4th grade age.
 However, even on the first team he is much better than his teammates, and consequently his soccer development is being stunted.
-The DOC and U10 division director recommend that Bill move up to U11, and the U11 division director confirms that Bill would place in the top half of the first U11 team.
-The LUSC Co-Presidents must make the final approval.
-(Note that under no circumstances can Bill skip another division and play in U12.)
-Bill must satisfy the same criteria to continue playing in the upper division in subsequent years.
+The DOC and 4th Grade division director recommend that Bill move up to the 5th Grade age group, and the 5th Grade division director confirms that Bill would place in the top half of the first 5th Grade team.
+The LUSC President must give final approval.
+(Note that under no circumstances can Bill skip another age group and play in the 6th Grade age group.)
+Bill must satisfy the same criteria to continue playing in the upper age group in subsequent years.

 Children normally play with their grade level.
 However, children who are especially young or old for their grade have the additional option of playing with the children of their age group.
 A player must be enrolled in kindergarten, or have previously completed kindergarten, to play Kindergarten soccer.